timescale/docs/timescaledb/overview/core-concepts/hypertables-and-chunks.md

 All of this happens in the background, transparently to the user.

 ### Space-partitioning architecture
 Space partitions are also enforced with chunk constraints.
 Partitions are always non-overlapping.

-To determine how the values of the space-parititioning column map to partitions, two methods can be used:
+To determine how the values of the space-parititioning column map to partitions, choose from one of these two methods:
 *   Hashing, which maps every value into one of several defined hash buckets.
     This is the most common method.
 *   Interval-based partitioning.
 This works the same way as time-based